pyomeca/pyorerun/README.md

 - Only handle markers for now

 # Contributing
-Contributions to the rrc3d script are welcome.
-Please follow the standard GitHub pull request process to submit your contributions.
+Contributions are welcome.
+I will be happy to review and help you to improve the code.